charelcoding/hugo_academic_resumee/content/en/authors/admin/_index.md

 I am a medical student from Luxembourg studying in Düsseldorf, Germany.
 I am currently in 5th year of my studies, shortly before entering the practical year(PJ) in May 2022.

 I took a semester off in summer 2021 to do research and write my doctoral thesis.
 I chose for topic neurology, because the brain is simply fascinating.
 In parallel, I started to teach myself coding in Python.
 I used this knowledge to implement a new machine learning algorithm to analyse histological images,  made on confocal microscopy.
 I managed to quantify microglial cells in retina tissue of the so-called ERE mice, an experimental model for multiple sclerosis.
-I am planning to publish my results by the end of November.
+I am planning to publish my results soon.

+In my free time I make a lot of music, I play guitar, piano and I sing.
+I also like to tinker and create small projects with the help of my 3D printer.
+I am a very open-minded and outgoing person and love to discover new people, cultures and places.

+I dream of founding a start-up that combines new technologies like AI with the latest state of the art medicine.
+The goal would be to provide better healthcare for the patient and make the doctor's job easier with the help of automatic documentation and individual therapy suggestions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.